-Its main principles are very similar to those of agroecology, such as crop rotation and diversity, improving soil health and avoiding chemical inputs.
-It also should provide nutritious food and enable individual farmers to improve their livelihoods.
-In other words, regenerative agriculture can help combat climate change and solve the global food crisis.
+As its name suggests, the approach aims to regenerate soils and restore biodiversity.
+Its core principles are very similar to those of agroecology: crop rotation and diversity, improving soil health, and avoiding chemical inputs.
+Furthermore, it should provide nutritious food for farming families and enable them to improve their livelihoods.
+Nowadays, the approach is also being used to combat climate change.
+Especially large companies hope that it will help them achieve their net-zero targets.
+In other words: regenerative agriculture is expected to contribute both to combatting climate change and solving the global food crisis.

 Watch our webinar